microsoft/fluentui/rfcs/react-components/convergence/long-term-support-plan.md

 <sup>5</sup> Today our builds have some conditional code specific to v8 or v9 builds.
 This work would remove those conditions.

-#### Flatten master branch
+#### Organize master branch (a little more)

-With northstar-v0 and v8 no longer in the master branch, we can reduce the depth of the tree by bringing components within the react-components folder up one level.
+With northstar-v0 and react-v8 no longer in the master branch, top-level folders should be project named (react-components, web-components, and shared infrastructure).
+Within those folders will be the standard apps, packages, scripts, etc.

-#### Sunset v8
+We can remove the extra react-components folder inside of packages as we'll have a top-level folder.

+#### react-v8, northstar-v0 to maintenance and eventually EOL

+Proposed ETAs:

+- End of FY2024: Message partners intent to put v8 into maintenance
+- Start of H3 FY2025: react-v8 and northstar-v0 maintenance mode
+- End of FY2025: react-v8, northstar-v0 EOL

-After retiring v7, announce v8 is in sunset mode.
+After retiring v7, announce v8 is in maintenance mode.
 Only critical bugs will be fixed.
 We will no longer be moving React forward in v8.
 Set a retirement date for one year out.

 #### Define team tenets for active versions